pieroapretto/Onja_career_counseling_resources/README.md

 ### [Volunteer Guide](volunteer_guide.md)

-An overview of what's expected from a Onja career counselor.
+An overview of what's expected from a Onja Career Counselor.

 ### [Coding challenges](coding_challenges)